Blog

 Read more in advices

-Originating from New Zealand and renowned for its unique properties: Manuka honey.
-This rare honey is being increasingly used, even in the Netherlands.
-What makes this honey so special?
+It comes from New Zealand and is known for its remarkable properties: Manuka honey.
+This rare honey is being used more and more, including in the Netherlands.
+What is it that makes this honey so special?

 Read more